Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Non-interacting case ( )

-\item In the transition from the red region to the pink region, the two unstable solutions at low- and intermediate-$I_{ss}$ collide and disappear as illustrated in Fig.\ref{fig: limit-cycle formation}, with no consequence on the Bogoliubov spectrum around the single stationary state whose imaginary part remains negative at all $k$.
+\item In the transition from the multi-solution red region to one stable stationary solution with no real gap in the pink region, the two unstable solutions at low and intermediate $I_{ss}$ undergo a \textit{saddle--node bifurcation} \cite{kuznetsov1998elements}, where they collide and annihilate each other, as illustrated in Fig.~\ref{fig: limit-cycle formation}.
+The locus of these saddle--node points defines the curved lateral boundary of the red region.
+This transition has no impact on the Bogoliubov dispersion relations of the remaining stationary state, whose imaginary part remains negative for all $k$.